Prerit5/Web-Automation/README.md

 If a match is found, complete details of the enquiry will be sent to the employee selected in the form.

 If no employee is selected, the script will send an email to a specified email address to redirect the request manually.

+# emailcompare.gs

+A Google Apps Script based on JavaScript used to automate the process of sending Email-IDs and passwords to an organisation's employees.

+A google form has been created which stores the responses in a spreadsheet in the same Worksheet as the .CSV containing new @organisation email-ids and passwords with the employees old email-ids.

+An employee fills out the form using their old email-id, the email-id is recorded and then compared with the email-ids in the 2nd spreadsheet.

+If a match is found, the script reads the row in which the match has been found and sends an email on the old email-id containing the new email id and its password.